ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

-Extending Existing RLlib RL Modules
+Extending existing RLlib RL Modules
 -----------------------------------

 RLlib provides a number of default RL Modules for the different algorithms as well as some example custom RLModule implementations catering to specific requirements.

-See `this CNN example here <https://github.com/ray-project/ray/blob/master/rllib/examples/rl_modules/classes/tiny_atari_cnn_rlm.py>`__ for training with Atari envs and
+For example, see `this CNN example here <https://github.com/ray-project/ray/blob/master/rllib/examples/rl_modules/classes/tiny_atari_cnn_rlm.py>`__ for training with Atari envs or
 `this LSTM example here <https://github.com/ray-project/ray/blob/master/rllib/examples/rl_modules/classes/lstm_containing_rlm.py>`__ for training in non-Markovian envs.

-To customize any existing RLModule you can subclass it and change the :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.setup` to add your custom components to it as well as override the forward methods for implementing a custom flow through the model.
+To customize any existing RLModule you can subclass it and change the :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.setup` to add your custom components to it as well as override any or all of the three forward methods for implementing a custom flow through the model.

-Here are two good recipes for extending existing RL Modules:
+Here are two good recipes for extending existing RLModules:

 .. tab-set::